jamarju/hexloader-avr/README.md

 ```

 This will compile and try to flash using the programmer defined in `AVRDUDE_PROGRAMMER` (avrisp2 by default).

+There is also a precompiled version under hexloader/build.

 ## Limitations and porting to other platforms